 The Tunza Family Health Network was established in December of 2008 to serve vulnerable and underserved populations in Kenya.
-The network comprises of select medical pratitioners who have an existing and licenced private practice offering primary health care services to the community.
+The network comprises of select medical practitioners who have an existing and licensed private practice offering primary health care services to the community.

 Population Services Kenya (PS Kenya) uses a social franchising model by entering into contractual agreements with health providers to deliver a specified package of franchised services in accordance with franchise standards under a common brand.

 By being a part of the network, providers enjoy access to an array of benefits at subsidized or at no cost.
 Benefits include: access to clinical trainings and support supervision; subsidized family planning commodities; subsidized medical equipment and consumables; free branded medical protocols, job aides and customer education materials; free marketing to increase customer awareness and create demand for Tunza services through mass media advertising, wall branding and Interpersonal Communication (IPC); support in quality improvement leading to certification and accreditation; access to business training and linkages to affordable loans to help providers improve/expand their facilities.

 The network currently has a membership of 415 privately owned clinics across Kenya’s 40 out of 47 counties.